Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.

-Consequently, processes should strive to minimize start-up time.
+Consequently, processes should strive to minimise start-up time.

 Processes shut down gracefully.